ovh/rtm/README.md

 ## RTM metrics

-RTM collects real time monitoring data (using noderig) on CPU, LOAD, RAM, DISK, NET.
+RTM collects real time monitoring data (based on noderig default collectors) on CPU, LOAD, RAM, DISK, NET.

 ## RTM probes

 RTM probes are perl scripts.
+Results are mainly available on ovh API.
 Located in /usr/bin/rtm\*, they are launched at differents intervals.
 It depends on which [noderig external collectors](https://github.com/ovh/noderig#collectors-1) folders they are linked.
 You can see links located in noderig external collector:
 ```